geoHeil/lab04/README.md

 **NOTE:**The (local) hadoop cluster is up and running before proceeding.

+First, select the class `src:edu.liu.geoheil.JoinMain`, right-click and choose *Run*.
+This will create a run configuration for the hadoop-part of the exercise.

-First, select the class `all:edu.liu.geoheil.Main`, right-click and choose *Run*.
+First, select the class `src:edu.liu.geoheil.ReadXMLFile`, right-click and choose *Run*.
-This will create a run configuration.
+This will create a run configuration for the pre-processing step of the exercise.

 ## CMD- usage
 ```